taurusilver7/pokedex/README.md

 To make the auth-state unfettered with refreshes, add an authStateChange event to update the userInfo with the user credentials.

-Create a new reducer to `getUserPokemon` from the database & update the global state userPokemon to populate them in the List page.
+Create a new reducer `getUserPokemon`to get data from the database & update the global state userPokemon to populate them in the List page. dispatch the getUserPokemon reducer from the List page to get the lastest pokemon list for the user.

 ## Learn More